singnet/das-serverless-functions/README.md

 ![Architecture](./docs/images/local-architecture.jpg)

-The local architecture includes the following components:
+The project architecture includes the following components:

 - **Redis & MongoDB**: Databases used by the application.
 - **Metta Parser**: A temporary container to load initial data into Redis and MongoDB.